dberling/snakemake_example/README.md

 * comprehensive tutorial: https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html

+## Check out the slides on this project

-**Find presentation slides and a heuristic Snakefile explained on one slide in the folder /presentation**
+Find presentation slides and a heuristic Snakefile in the folder "/presentation"

 ## Run this workflow